-2023-2024 Forms St. John Neumann Regional Catholic School Annual Fund
+2024-2025 For rms St. John Neumann Regional Catholic School

+Annual Fund First Initial of Last Name

-As we aspire to nurture souls, challenge minds, and meet the potential of every student, we count on the involvement of every family in the Annual Fund Campaign.
-The Annual Fund supports educational technology innovation, professional development, sustainability initiatives, facility improvements, and tuition assistance.
-Your support of the 2023 - 2024 Annual Fund ensures that we provide academic excellence with a Catholic vision.
+involvement of innovation, pro e to nurture souls, challenge minds, and meet the potential of every student, we count on the f every family in the Annual Fund Campaign.
+The Annual Fund supports educational technology ofessional development, sustainability initiatives, facility improvements, and tuition assistance. of the 2024 - 2025 Annual Fund ensures that we provide academic excellence with a Catholic vision.

-Pledge now, pay by May 31, 2024.
-Donor Name 2: \$ Total Amount Pledged - All pledges are due by May 31, 2024 Payment Me ethods: Option 1: \$ Cash (Amount Enclosed) Check # (Checks payable to "SJNH RCS - Annual Fund") Option 2: \$ Charge my: Uisa Master Card AMEX (Amount to be charged) Credit Card #: Exp.
-Date:/ Signature to authorize above charge: CID #: Option 3: Please charge my FACTS account.
-One-time deduction of \$ A monthly deduction of \$ to be donated via FACTS account: \$ to authorize FACTS deduction: Му со ompany participates in the Matching Gift Program.
+Pledge now, p bay by May 31, 2025.

+Donor Name:

+\$ Total Amount Pledged - All pledges are due by May 31, 2025

+Payment Met thods:

+Option 1: \$ Cash

+(Amount Enclosed) Check # (Checks payable to "SJNRCS - Annual Fund")

+Option 2: \$ Charge my: Uisa Master Card AMEX

+(Amount to be charged)

+Credit Card #: Exp.
+Date:/ Signature to authorize above charge: CID #:

+Option 3: Please charge my FACTS account.

+One-time deduction of \$

+A monthly deduction of \$

+to be donated via FACTS account: \$ o authorize FACTS deduction:

+My con mpany participates in the Matching Gift Program.

-You may also donate online at www.sjnrcs.org
+You may also donate online at